odanoburu/FreeLing-User-Manual/installation.md

 Binary packages are available only for stable FreeLing versions.
 If you want to install an alpha or beta version, please see section about [installing from GitHub](#install-from-github-repositories).

 The provided packages will only work on debian-based distributions.
-They have been tested in Ubuntu (12.04-LTS Precise, 14.04-LTS Trusty, 16.04-LTS Xenial) and Debian (7.0 Wheezy, 8.3 Jessy).
+They have been tested in Ubuntu (12.04-LTS Precise, 14.04-LTS Trusty, 16.04-LTS Xenial) and Debian (7.0 Wheezy, 8.3 Jessy, 9.0 Strecht).

 Most debian-based systems will launch the apropriate installer if you just double click on the package file.
 The installer should solve the dependencies and install all required packages.